Difference Between Life and Live

 Life is a phenomenon that separates animate objects from inanimate objects.
 For example, Rafael was a musician for his entire working life.

-Another commonplace meaning of the word life is to refer to one or more aspects of the process of living such as the study/work life of an individual.
-Some of the phrases using the word life include the elixir of life and life sciences.
+Another commonplace meaning of the word life is to refer to one or more aspects of the process of living, such as an individual’s study/work life.
+Some phrases using life include the elixir of life and life sciences.

 Live is a verb that refers to the process of being alive.
-For instance, I wonder what it was like to live in the 177th century.
-Another commonplace meaning of live is to refer to the residential address of an individual.
+For instance, I wonder what living in the 177th century was like.
+Another commonplace meaning of life is to refer to an individual’s residential address.

 For instance, Johanna lives in an apartment on 47th Millbury Street.